mazzalab/pyntacle/README.md

 rm pyntacle_latest.yml
 ```

-This will create a complete and working Pyntacle environment.
+This will download and recreate a complete and working Pyntacle environment.
 Now you just need to activate it using its name:

 ```bash
 source activate pyntacle_env